gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This improved behavior may mean you no longer need workarounds in your build scripts, but you might have to change those same build scripts so that the existing workarounds don't break the `pom` or add duplicate entries.

-### Task input properties names now follow the JavaBean specification
+### Task input property names now follow the JavaBean specification

-Task input properties now follow the JavaBean specification and thus are on par with Groovy.
-This means that:
+Task input properties now correctly follow the JavaBean specification.
+For most properties, this will have no effect.
+For some properties that have unusual capitalization, you may need to use a different name when accessing the property from the Map of input properties.

-- Input properties are now addressed with coherent names in validation error messages, the DSL and through `task.getInputs().getProperties()`.
+Input properties are now addressed with the same names in validation error messages, DSL and through `getInputs().getProperties()`.

-- Input properties with getters like `getCFlags()` are now addressable through `task.getInputs().getProperties()` via `CFlags` instead of the erroneous `cFlags`.
+For example:
+- If you have a getter named `getcFlags` and you have marked it as an `@Input`,
+    - This property would be named `cFlags` according to the JavaBean specification.
+    - You can reference this as `cFlags` or `getcFlags()` in the DSL.
+    - It will also be available from the Map of input properties as `getInputs().getProperties().get("cFlags")` or `inputs.properties.cFlags`.
+    - This behavior has not changed.
+- If you have a getter named `getCFlags` and you have marked it as an `@Input`,
+    - This property would be named `CFlags` according to the JavaBean specification.
+    - You can reference this as `CFlags` or `getCFlags()` in the DSL.
+    - It will also be available from the Map of input properties as `getInputs().getProperties().get("CFlags")` or `inputs.properties.CFlags`.
+    - **This behavior is different.** Previously, the property would have been found with `getInputs().getProperties().get("cFlags")` or `inputs.properties.cFlags`.
-- Input properties with getters like `getURL()` are now addressable through `task.getInputs().getProperties()` via `URL` instead of the erroneous `uRL`.
+- Input properties with getters like `getURL()` are now found with `getInputs().getProperties().get("URL")` or `inputs.properties.URL` instead of the erroneous `uRL`.

+Most builds are unlikely to be using the names of the properties available from `getInputs().getProperties()`.

 ### Gradle implementation dependencies are not visible to plugins at development time

+TODO: Review

 Implementing a Gradle plugin requires the declaration of `gradleApi()` to the `compile` configuration.
 The resolved dependency encompasses the